 - S. c. brachyceros is in West Africa and S. c. aequinoctialis is in the savannas of Central Africa.

-The Cape buffalo is susceptible to diseases, which includes bovine tuberculosis, corridor disease, and foot and mouth disease.
+The Cape buffalo is susceptible to diseases, including bovine tuberculosis, corridor disease, and foot and mouth disease.

 Adult bulls spar in play, dominance interactions, or actual fights.
 Actual fights are violent but rare and brief.
 Calves may also spar in play, but adult females rarely spar at all.